Dodgers vs. Cardinals Player Props Betting Odds

 Gorman Stats

-- Nolan Gorman has 36 hits with eight doubles, 10 home runs, 19 walks and 33 RBI.
-He's also stolen three bases.
+- Nolan Gorman has collected 39 hits with eight doubles, 12 home runs and 19 walks.
+He has driven in 36 runs with three stolen bases.

-- Gorman takes an eight-game streak with at least one hit into this contest.
-During his last 10 games he is hitting .345 with three doubles, three home runs, six walks and 10 RBI.
+- Gorman has picked up at least one hit in nine straight games.
+During his last 10 outings he is batting .394 with three doubles, five home runs, six walks and 13 RBI.

 Gorman Recent Games